jmfriedt/active_radar/README.md

 In order to setup the system, Buildroot is downloaded at https://github.com/buildroot/buildroot since it supports the full 64-bit ARM processor of the RPi4.
-Additional packages needed are provided through a BR2_EXTERNAL mechanism using the additional files found at https://github.com/oscimp/PlutoSDR.
+Additional packages needed are provided through a BR2_EXTERNAL mechanism using the additional files found in the ``for_next`` branch of https://github.com/oscimp/PlutoSDR (i.e. at https://github.com/oscimp/PlutoSDR/tree/for_next).
 After git cloning the latter repository, in a shell ``source sourceme.ggm`` will load the BR2_EXTERNAL additional packages.
 Then go to the buildroot directory, copy the provided raspberrypi4_64_defconfig into the Buildroot configs directory, and ``make raspberrypi4_64_defconfig`` followed by ``make``.
 After a very long compilation, the ``output/images/sdcard.img`` is written (``dd``) to a micro-SD card for running on the RPi4.